Late Ryad Boudebouz winner sends Saint-Etienne through to French Cup final | Goal.com

 Late Ryad Boudebouz winner sends Saint-Etienne through to French Cup final

-Ryad Boudebouz turned conqueror for Saint-Etienne in the French Cup semi-finals on Thursday night, coming off the bench and netting in injury time to get past Rennes 2-1 for a first appearance in the final since 1982.
+Ryad Boudebouz was the hero for Saint-Etienne in the French Cup semi-finals on Thursday night, coming off the bench and netting in injury time to get past Rennes 2-1 for a first appearance in the final since 1982 for Les Verts.

-Les Verts had seen off Epinal in the quarters, but they started from behind after Senegal international Mbaye Niang scored from the penalty spot in the 33rd minute.
+Saint-Etienne soon fell behind after Senegal international Mbaye Niang scored from the penalty spot for Rennes in the 33rd minute.

-Timothee Kolodziejczak however equalised for Saint-Etienne two minutes to the half-time whistle.
+Timothee Kolodziejczak however equalised for Saint-Etienne two minutes before the half-time whistle.

 With time running out, Claude Puel threw on Boudebouz for Yann M'Vila in the 83rd minute and the Algeria international came good with a calm finish just outside the penalty area in injury time.